gtcx-protocol/.github/profile/README.md

 Last updated: 2025‑09‑03 08:00Z

-## Table of contents
+## Table of contents 🧭
-- Executive summary
+- Executive summary ✨
 - Who this is for
+ - What is needed for trade (and why)
+- Three‑tier architecture (overview) 🏗️
-- Day in the life
+- Day in the life 📽️
 - Problems we solve
 - Protocols (foundation) — deep dives
 - Three‑tier architecture